steveluscher/knockout.meteor/README.md

 * `view_model` – an object constructor.

 > The mapper will instantiate an object using this constructor, then map each record in the Meteor Collection to the resulting instance.
+The constructor will receive, as its first parameter, an object representing the data returned from the query.

 * `meteor_options` – additional configuration for `Meteor.Collection.find()` or `Meteor.Collection.findOne()`.